How more than 100 American soccer players abroad fared this weekend

 First Division A

-Anderlecht midfielder Kenny Saief: not in the 18 (injured) for 2-1 defeat at Club Brugge
+Anderlecht midfielder Kenny Saief: not in the 18 (injured) for 1-1 draw with Antwerp

-Lokeren midfielder Juan Torres (age 19): not in the 18 for 2-1 defeat at Gent
+Lokeren midfielder Juan Torres (age 19): not in the 18 for 1-0 victory over Waasaland-Beveren

 Gent midfielder Ben Lederman (age 18): Gent II